Five Best Alternative Compound Exercises

 We Recommend 3 sets of 5 reps each side.

-While it may sound complicated, especially compared to the simplicity of bench press, or a squat, the athletic and aesthetic benefits of this exercise come quick and fast.
-By utilizing pretty much every muscle group, not only is this extra work for your favourite show muscles, but it also works the under-employed areas.
-This helps to create an equal and aesthetically pleasing physique and prevent injuries.
+While it may sound complicated, the athletic and aesthetic benefits of this exercise come quick and fast.
+By utilising pretty much every muscle group, not only is this extra work for your favourite show muscles, but it also works the under-employed areas.
+This helps to create an equal and aesthetically pleasing physique and prevents injuries.

 Muscles Worked: Chest, Shoulders, Triceps, Biceps, Legs